UC Disability Benefits

 - How to File a Disability Claim through Lincoln Financial Group (company code = university)

-- Guide to Filing for Disability Benefits - this is a helpful resource for employees who are filing for disability benefits.
+- Guide to Filing for Disability Benefits - this is a helpful resource, provided by Lincoln Financial Group, for employees who are filing for disability benefits.